Demco21/Assembler/README.txt

 xyz fix

 The hash table size is entirely up to the user, it can be any number greater than zero.
+After execution, a file called mycode.obj will be created in the current working directory.
+This file will containt all the assembled binary code of each line in the program file.